Annandale, New South Wales: Environment

-The Footprints EcoFestival is also run annually, in White's Creek Valley.
-The first year it was run at World Environment Day, however a storm caused its relocation to the Leichhardt Town Hall.
-The festival is now held in August.
+Until 2024 the Footprints EcoFestival was run annually, in White's Creek Valley.
+The first year it was run on World Environment Day (in 2010), however a storm caused its relocation to the Leichhardt Town Hall.
+The festival was held in August.
+In 2025 the Inner West Council decided to pause the festival for a year to prepare its relocation to the Inner West Sustainability Hub in Summer Hill in 2026.